apts18o9/video-store/README.md

-This project is built on Nextjs, prisma, postgresql, prisma and clerkjs
+This project is built on Nextjs, prisma, postgresql, prisma and clerkjs(for auth)

 ## Getting Started

 In this project user can sign-in/sign-up to store the videos using clerk.